cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 ### Pneumothorax

 Three scenarios were used to validate tension pneuomthorax and its associated interventions, occlusive dressing, and needle decompression.
 Table 13 demonstrates the open tension pneumothorax on the left side of the chest at increasing severities treated with an occlusive dressing and needle decompression.
-The %BioGears engine output for relevant parameters was compared to the validation data.
+The engine output for relevant parameters was compared to the validation data.
 The blood pressures (systolic, diastolic, and mean arterial pressure) do not show hypotension during the open wound pneumothorax incidence.
 Other respiratory and cardiovascular outputs show good agreement with published data.
 Vital signs become more dire the longer the pneumothorax is applied without intervention and as the severity (i.e. hole size) is increased.
 Evidence suggests that patients have progressive respiratory deterioration with final respiratory arrest @cite leigh2005tension.
 However, the current model does not include a definition for respiratory arrest and will continue to run until another irreversible state is reached.

 After an occlusive dressing is added to seal the hole and needle decompression is applied, the patient's condition improves and vitals begin returning toward normal.
 This is as expected compared to the validation data.